thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 If you are ever unsure of whether it is fair to issue an extra, or do not have time to fully investigate the circumstances around an incident, you may always issue a provisional extra.
 A provisional extra is an extra that is not guaranteed to be accepted as the final result.
 Communicate to the competitor that you are granting a provisional extra and explain that whether the original time or the extra time will stand will be determined at a future time.

-If the provisional extra determines whether or not an individual advances to another round, you may choose to allow the affected competitor to compete provisionally as well.
-Inform them that their attempts for the next rounds are provisional, and may be thrown away depending on the final result of the other competitor’s provisional extra.
+If the provisional extra determines whether or not an individual advances to a subsequent round, you may choose to allow the affected competitor to compete provisionally as well.
+Inform them that their attempts for the subsequent rounds are provisional, and may be annulled depending on the final result of the other competitor's provisional extra.
 Take caution when exercising this option, as it can often result in confusion for the affected competitor(s).
 Additionally, if this situation occurs more than once in a competition, rule all instances similarly in order to be fair to all competitors at that competition.

 At any point, you may re-evaluate the fairness of the provisional extra and make a final ruling on whether or not it counts for the official attempt.
 However, if you are still unsure about a final ruling, describe the incident in the Incidents section of the Delegate Report and request WRC feedback.
 They will review the situation and provide a final ruling on whether to keep the provisional extra.

 ### Regulation A7g

-> A7g) At the discretion of the WCA Delegate, an incident or penalty caused by a competitor's inexperience may be replaced with an extra attempt.
+> [A7g](https://www.worldcubeassociation.org/regulations/#A7g)) At the discretion of the WCA Delegate, an incident or penalty caused by a competitor's inexperience may be replaced with an extra attempt.

-Many new competitors will inadvertently break the Regulations due to their unfamiliarity with the Regulations and processes of a WCA competition or an event’s specific regulations.
+Many new competitors will inadvertently break the Regulations due to their unfamiliarity with the Regulations and processes of a WCA competition or an event's specific regulations.
 In these cases, you are always encouraged to use [Regulation A7g](https://www.worldcubeassociation.org/regulations/#A7g) to issue an extra to these competitors.
 An inexperienced competitor defined by A7g may not necessarily be new to WCA competitions, such as a competitor who is returning to WCA competitions after a long time or a competitor who is unfamiliar with a specific event.
 For example, a blindfolded-focused competitor who is newly competing in other speedsolving events may not be used to the judge lifting the cube cover for them.
 Use your discretion when issuing extras for incidents like these.

 A7g does not allow penalties to be waived, according to [Guideline A7g++](https://www.worldcubeassociation.org/regulations/guidelines.html#A7g++).
 An A7g-eligible competitor who gets a +2 due to their unfamiliarity with the Regulations may be granted an extra attempt which fully replaces the original attempt.
 However, a +2 penalty alone is not a sufficient reason to justify granting an extra attempt to a new competitor, as this would effectively just be an additional attempt that would replace a poor result.
 There must be extenuating circumstances, such as confusion about the Regulations, to grant an extra for a +2.